ryanrestine/HackTheBox_WriteUps/windows_machines/buff_notes.md

 It also looks like the version number is being listed as well.
 Turning to ExploitDB to see if I can find any public exploits, I quickly find this one: https://www.exploit-db.com/exploits/48389.
 This is a Python script, which should be pretty straightforward to execute.

 But there is one small hurdle we'll have to get through first.
-Because this is exploit is written in python, and python is not normally installed on Windows machines, we'll need to use a tool like Chisel to tunnel from my machine to the victim.
+Because this is exploit is written in Python, and Python is not normally installed on Windows machines, we'll need to use a tool like Chisel to tunnel from my machine to the target.

 So, lets get the exploit cleaned up and ready to execute and then transfer over Chisel to set up a tunnel.